 Payment of Fees

-Comprehensive fee charges are billed to student accounts in early July for the fall term and early December for the spring term.
+Comprehensive fee charges are billed to student accounts in July for the fall term and December for the spring term.
 All bills are 100% electronic and notifications are sent to the student’s Vassar email address.
 Additional bills are produced monthly to reflect all other charges incurred by students.
 Payments must be received by the designated due dates to avoid late payment fees and/or the denial of student privileges.
-Payments can be made online through Nelnet Quikpay or in person at the Cashier’s Office.
-Payments can also be mailed to the Cashier’s Office.
+Payments can be made online through Nelnet or in person at the Cashier’s Office.
+Payments can also be mailed to the College.
 All payments must be in the form of United States dollars.
 Payments made from outside the United States must be drawn on United States banks.
-To make online payments, please visit our website http://studentaccounts.vassar.edu for more information.
+To make online payments, please visit our website http://studentfinancialservices.vassar.edu for more information.

-Vassar College offers an installment payment plan through Nelnet e-Cashier. e-Cashier works with Vassar College to set up your monthly payment plan account, collect your tuition installments, and forward them to the Office of Student Accounts.
-1 To enroll in the payment plan, please log into your Nelnet Quikpay account, click on ‘view accounts, and ‘enroll in payment plan’.
-If you have questions about setting up your payment plan, you may call Nelnet e-cashier at (800) 609-8056.
+Vassar College offers an installment payment plan through Nelnet.
+Nelnet works with Vassar College to set up your monthly payment plan account, collect your tuition installments, and forward them to Student Financial Services.
+To enroll in the payment plan, please log into your Nelnet account, and click on Payment Plan and Enroll.
+If you have questions about setting up your payment plan, you may call Nelnet (800) 609-8056.
 A low semester enrollment fee is required.

 Fees are subject to change at the discretion of the college’s Board of Trustees and are reviewed on an annual basis.